Christian community

 "And they continued stedfastly in the apostles' teaching and fellowship, in the breaking of bread and the prayers. (…) And all that believed were together, and had all things common."

 The Bible gives us a glimpse into the life of the early Christians and the way believers of that time fellowshiped with one another.
-In the book of Acts it is recorded that the first Christians not only shared the same creed, namely that God is their Father and Jesus, the Son of God, their common Lord, whom they follow, but also shared their whole lives with one another, i.e. theirs time, their joys and sorrows, their experiences with God, and even their possessions.
-Furthermore, it is said that all believers were of one heart and soul, i.e. they all had the same purpose, namely to serve God and one another with whole devotion.
-As children of God, they saw themselves as a family, as brothers and sisters who, through their faith in Jesus Christ, became partakers of eternal life.
+In the book of Acts it is recorded that the first Christians not only shared the same creed, but also their whole lives with one another, i.e. theirs time, their joys and sorrows, their experiences with God, and even their pos-sessions.
+All believers were of one heart and soul, i.e. they all had the same purpose, name-ly to serve God and one another with whole devotion.
+As children of God, they saw themselves as a family, as brothers and sis-ters who, through their faith in Jesus, the son of God, became partakers of eternal life.

 "I beseech you therefore, brethren, by the mercies of God, to present your bodies a living sacrifice, holy, acceptable to God, which is your spiritual service."